r3code/SiteReliabilityEngineering/README.md

 # Site Reliability Engineering Notes

-This is an ongoing list of notes on SRE I've learned over the past couple of years.
+This is an ongoing list of notes on SRE I've learned over the past years.

 I pay careful attention to metrics and the math behind them 👨‍🔬